DarkstarXDD/social-proof-section/README.md

 - [pwa-asset-generator](https://github.com/elegantapp/pwa-asset-generator) - Generates favicons, icon and splash screen images.
 Updates manifest.json and index.html files with the generated images according to Web App Manifest specs and Apple Human Interface guidelines.

 - [webfont-generator](https://www.fontsquirrel.com/tools/webfont-generator) - Convert your TTF fonts to WOFF and WOFF2 formats.

+- [google webfonts helper](https://gwfh.mranftl.com/fonts) - Another tool to convert your TTF fonts to WOFF and WOFF2 formats, but much easier to use than the above.

 #